mark-knudsen/CIT24_ProjectPortfolio2/README.md

 #NeedToHave
-Use CallSQL.cs to implement structured_string_search from DB Implement linkgenerator and pagination for Title Impelment tests for Datalayer and WebAPI Authentication
+Use CallSQL.cs to implement structured_string_search from DB - Are done!
+Implement linkgenerator and pagination for Title Impelment tests for Datalayer and WebAPI Authentication